 The Retreat Centre

 'Sudarshanaloka' means 'Land of beautiful (or happy) vision.'
-This vision is not just about the beautiful view of the hills and water and native bush. 'beautiful vision' is also about sangha (the spiritual community) working together to bring alive their shared vision through collective work and practise.
-It's the beauty of the community of like-minded people practising the teachings of the Buddha, the beauty of what arises between them as they do so, and the beauty of the awakening they are aspiring to manifest.
-These ideals are encapsulated in our Vision, Mission and Principles statement.
-We welcome you to this collaborative and creative unfolding vision.
+This vision is not just about the beautiful view of the hills, water and native bush.
+'Beautiful vision' is also about a sangha (spiritual community) of aspiring individuals living in accordance with Dharma through collective work and practise.
+A beauty and vision that arises in a community of like-minded people immersed in nature, practising the teachings of the Buddha immediate and visible all round.
+The working ground of the community is as custodians of Sudarshanaloka to keep the flame of Dharma alive for the benefit of all who wish ro follow the path, held as ideals in our Vision, Aspiration and Principles statement.
+We welcome you to this collaborative unfolding vision, Dharma.

-At Sudarshanaloka we offer a varied programme of retreats and other events, facilites for 'self' or solitary retreats and opportunities for volunteering and supporting in different ways.
+At Sudarshanaloka we offer a varied programme of retreats and other events, facilities for Solitary retreat and opportunities to engage with the work of the community volunteering and supporting

-The retreat centre can be hired for retreats, workshops or day events when we have gaps in our own programme. contact us for more information.
+The retreat centre can also be hired for retreats workshops and day events compatible with our ethical principles, when we have gaps in our own programme.
+For more information contact us

 Triratna Buddhist community